Almost everyone likes dogs. Those of us who own a dog know that they are not just our pets, they are a member of our family.

 Many things that some people are allergic to, but many have absolutely no reaction to are:

-Symptoms, when exposed or ingesting allergens, can be mild to severe and even life-threatening.
+Symptoms, when exposed to or ingesting allergens, can be mild to severe and even life-threatening.

 People have died from ingesting the smallest amount of peanuts or shellfish.
 They have gone into anaphylactic shock in which their airways close, blood pressure drops and shock occurs unless a shot of epinephrine is injected quickly to open airways.